Early years prospectus 2023

 The progress check at age two

 The Early Years Foundation Stage requires that we supply parents and carers with a short written summary of their child’s development in the three prime areas of learning and development - personal, social and emotional development; physical development; and communication and language - when a child is aged between 24 - 36 months.
-Your child’s key person is responsible for completing the check using information from on-going observational assessments carried out as part of our everyday practice, taking account of the views and contributions of parents and other professionals.
+Your child’s key person is responsible for completing the check using information from on-going observations carried out as part of our everyday practice, taking account of the views and contributions of parents and other professionals.

 Working together for your children

 We maintain the ratio of adults to children in the setting that is set by the Safeguarding and Welfare Requirements.
-We also have volunteer parent helpers,.
-This helps us to:
+We also have volunteer parent helpers, This helps us to:

 § give time and attention to each child;